 Paraphrase with attribution

-Paraphrase which is too similar to the original may also be plagiarism, even if the original source is cited.
+Paraphrase that is too similar to the original may also be plagiarism, even if the original source is cited.
 A lengthy paraprhase (more than a sentence or two) which are not explicitly stated to be paraphrase in the text and footnotes is also plagiarism.
 Depending on the severity of the case, the penalty may be to rewrite the paper, an F for the paper, or an F for the entire course, in which case a formal report will be submitted to the Dean.